kubernetes-retired/kube-aws/docs/getting-started/step-6-configure-add-ons.md

       enabled: true
  ```

-See [the relevant GitHub issue](https://github.com/kubernetes-incubator/kube-aws/issues/253) for more information.
+See the relevant GitHub issues for [kube2iam](https://github.com/kubernetes-incubator/kube-aws/issues/253) and [kiam](https://github.com/kubernetes-incubator/kube-aws/issues/1055) or more information.

 You can reference controller and worker IAM Roles in a separate CloudFormation stack that provides roles to assume: